sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/guides/index.md

 tags: ['Rules', 'Guides']
 ---

 Not sure how to use rules yet?
-Read these guides to see how you can use rules and learn how to get started!
+Read these guides to learn how to use rules and get started!

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';